-Working with its partners at Land & Sea Surveying, the Sebastian Inlet District recently completed a comprehensive bathymetric survey, or hydrographic survey, of the entire inlet system, backwaters and beaches 6 miles North and South of Sebastian Inlet.
+Working with its partners at Land & Sea Surveying, the Sebastian Inlet District offers a comprehensive bathymetric survey, or hydrographic survey, of the entire inlet system, backwaters and beaches 6 miles North and South of Sebastian Inlet.
 These surveys take place and are shared for public benefit twice a year.

 Bathymetry is the study of underwater depth of lake or ocean floors, the equivalent of topography on dry land.
 Bathymetric charts show seafloor relief or terrain as contour lines called depth contours.
 The data used to make bathymetric maps typically comes from an echosounder or sonar mounted beneath or over the side of a boat, “pinging” a beam of sound downward at the seafloor.
 Today, multi-beam echosounders are used, which employ hundreds of very narrow adjacent beams arranged in a fan-like swath ranging from 90 to 170 degrees across.
 These narrow individual beams provide better accuracy in mapping the seafloor.